MarionC749/GEOG5303M-Hackathons/README.md

 **Hackathon 3:** Assessing High Street Health in Liverpool and Bradford (with Population Health Improvement (PHI) UK)

 Delivered spatial analysis to identify high streets and assess their health in Liverpool and Bradford.
-Used POI data, DBSCAN clustering, buffering and proximity analysis in Python.
-Results were integrated with demographic and air quality data by the team, directly informing the client’s Health Urban Places research.
+I used POI data, DBSCAN clustering, buffering and proximity analysis in Python for high street identification.
+My results were later integrated with demographic and air quality data by my team members, directly informing the client’s Health Urban Places research.

-**Hackathon 4:**
+**Hackathon 4:** Identifying Opportunities for River Re-Meandering (with Mott MacDonald)

-Natural Flood Management (with Mott MacDonald):  Supported the development of a nature-based solutions mapping tool by identifying opportunities for river re-meandering in the UK.
+Supported the development of a nature-based solutions mapping tool by identifying opportunities for river re-meandering in the UK.
 As a team, conducted proximity, contour and sinuosity analyses, developed a watercourse scoring system, while writing reusable Python scripts for spatial data processing and visualisation.
-Outputs were integrated into QGIS for stakeholder engagement.
+Outputs were later integrated into QGIS for stakeholder engagement.

 **Hackathon 5:**